 3.234.
 In addition to verifying compliance with all applicable regulatory requirements, the regulatory body's inspection programme should be such as to provide a general sense of the 'safety' of operations.
 Perspectives on safety in general should be aided by the use of indicators of the potential for degraded safety performance.
-The more common indicators of degraded performance include:
+The more common indicators of degraded performance include, but not limited to:

 - poor housekeeping;

 - poor financial stability;

 - insufficient staffing;

 - high turnover of staff;

 - poor record retrieval systems;

 - lack of set investigation levels;

 - lack of procedures to be followed in the event that investigation levels are exceeded;

 - inadequate training;

 - lack of retraining of staff; and

-- higher than average occupational exposures for the type of facility or activity.
+- higher than average occupational exposures for the type of facility or activity;

+- Repetitive failures of important facility equipment (reliability);

+- Frequent unavailability of the facility; and

+- Increasing frequency of safety allegations or other enforcement actions.

 These indicators could be used as a basis to inform authorized parties of the need to improve and as a basis for establishing the frequency of inspections for any particular authorized party.
-The regulatory body should require authorized parties to pay attention to such indicators of degraded safety performance and this should enhance the safety culture.
+The regulatory body should require authorized parties to pay attention to such indicators of degraded safety performance.
+This focus on indicators and the underlying performance issues and this should contribute to the enhancement of a strong the safety culture.